telerik/xaml-docs/controls/radtimeline/how-to/howto-customize-items-keep-visual-states.md

 	}
 {{endregion}}

-The `Start` and `Duration` properties define the length of the item in the timeline.
-And `Title` holds text information about the item.
+The `Start` and `Duration` properties define the length of the item in the timeline and `Title` holds text information about the item.

 ## Setting up the Data

-This section shows how to populate a collection of `ItemModel` objects and assing it to the ItemsSource of the `RadTimeline` control.
+This section shows how to populate a collection of `ItemModel` objects and assign it as the source of the `RadTimeline` control.
 This is done via the `ItemsSource` property.

 #### __[C#] Example 2: Setting up the data__
 {{region radtimeline-custom-items-selection-mouseover-visual-states-1}}